pranavmodx/S3_DS_Lab/README.md

 # S3_DS_Lab
-All Data Structures Lab program questions and their solutions
+All Data Structures Lab program questions and their solutions done in S3 KTU.